daverave1212/cornlang/Corn Folder After Installation/Corn/README.txt

    Corn will be installed in the same directory as setup.bat
 2. Run check.bat to make sure both the C++ and Corn compilers are Working *3.
-Open Notepad++ and go to Language > Define your language > Import > Select Corn.xml from the Notepad++ Colors directory
+Open Notepad++ and go to Language > Define your language > Import > Select Corn.xml from the Notepad++ Colors directory Also, change your Notepad++ font to Consolas because the default font is shittt

 To create a new project:
 1. Shift+RClick and select "Open Command window here"